Liam1717/documentation/content/applications/sales/sales/products_prices/prices/pricing.rst

 in the desired promo code that, when entered during the checkout process, applies the pricelist to the customer, even if the customer does not fall into the previously-specified criteria.

+ADD INFO ABOUT DISCOUNTS SECTION (see if certain settings need to be applied in order to see it)

 Show discount percentage to customers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~